gibsramen/gibsramen.github.io/_posts/2020-10-09-skbio_ordination_r.md

   - visualization
 ---

+EDIT (10/12/2020): Updated code to properly label y-axis as `PC2`.

 Recently a friend of mine asked if I had any experience importing an [`skbio.stats.ordination`](http://scikit-bio.org/docs/0.5.2/generated/skbio.stats.ordination.html) object in R. I hadn't, unfortunately, as I usually work with QIIME2 & Python in tandem.
 I do expect that I'll be using R more often as my PhD progresses so I decided to take a stab at a very simple way to extract and plot the data from this format.

 When you export an `skbio` ordination object, the text file contains entries for the eigenvalues, proportion explained, and sites (analogous to samples in what I do).
 Additionally, if the ordination is a biplot, it will contain entries for species as well (analogous to microbes in what I do).
 There are also spaces for "Biplot" and "Site constraints" which I'm not familiar with.
 These entries are basically stored in sub-TSVs so this snippet just takes each of these set of values and extracts them to their own data frame.
-Then I wrote a simple function to plot the samples as points and features as arrows.
+Then I wrote some rudimentary code to plot the samples as points and features as arrows.
 Of course, this can be snazzed up with fancy `ggplot2` accoutrements but for this demonstration I kept it relatively simple.

 ![biplot_R](../assets/imgs/deicode_mp_biplot.png)